iiasa/Condor_run_R/README.md

 ## Function of submit scripts
 1. Bundle up the job files using 7-Zip.
-2. Seed the execute hosts with the bundle.
+2. Seed the execute points (EPs) with the bundle.
-   - Seeding jobs transfer the bundle once for each execute host.
+   - Seeding jobs transfer the bundle once for each EP.
-   - The execute hosts cache the bundle for use by your jobs.
+   - The EP cache the bundle for use by your jobs.
 3. Submit the jobs.
    - Jobs unpack the cached bundle when run.
 5. Optionally [wait for the jobs to finish](configuring.md#wait_for_run_completion).
 6. Optionally [merge GAMS GDX output files](configuring.md#merge_gdx_output) (`Condor_run.R`)

-By transferring the bundle once for each execute host instead of once for each job in the run, network bandwidth requirements are minimized.
+By transferring the bundle once for each EP instead of once for each job in the run, network bandwidth requirements are minimized.

-When a job is run on an execute host, the cached bundle is decompressed in a scratch directory.
+When a job is run on an EP, the cached bundle is decompressed in a scratch directory.
 This creates the file tree that the job needs to run.
 By passing the job number to the main script of the job, each job in the run can customize the calculation even though it is using the same bundle as input, e.g. by using the job number to select one scenario out of a collection of scenarios.

 **⚠️Beware:** only when the jobs of the run are queued can an additional run be submitted.
 This is after the submit script prints the message